Lactational Amenorrhea is the absence of menstruation in lactating mothers. It is a period of temporary infertility or postpartum infertility.

 LAM should be replaced by any of the contraceptive methods afterwards e.g. IUDs or Oral pills, etc.

 This was a brief note on Lactational Amenorrhea.
-Explore notes on Reproductive Health and other important concepts related to NEET, only at BYJU’S.
+Check your understanding with MCQs on Methods of Birth Control, only at BYJU’S.